ecmwf-ifs/ecaeropt/README.md

 ## Create standard IFS model netcdf files

-To build ifs standard files you may just type (script using SBATCH is implemented (openmp is a work in progress for mieBB),
+To build ifs standard files you may just type (script using SBATCH is implemented),

 ```
 make ifs-CY46R1
 make ifs-CY48R1
-make ifs-CY49R1     # which same optical models that CY48R1 but metadata compatible with CY49R1
-make ifs-CY49R1_v2  # like CY49R12 but this has additional optical modes
+make ifs-CY49R1
 ```

 in both cases the log files with be stored in logs/ directory.
 The final netcdf will be stored at: `outputnc/store_ifsnc/`

 **Important**: these `make` will clean (remove) ancillary files in `tmp` and `outputnc/*.nc` (but not `output/store_ifsnc/`)